nestybox/sysbox-ee/docs/user-guide/install.md

 ## Installing Sysbox

+**NOTE**: if you have a prior version of Sysbox already installed, please [uninstall it](#uninstalling-sysbox) first and then follow the installation instructions below.

 1) Download the latest Sysbox package from the [release](https://github.com/nestybox/sysbox-external/releases) page.

 2) Verify that the checksum of the downloaded file fully matches the expected/published one.